Kaioh17/dental-data-pipeline/README.md

 Enterprise-level pricing

-# Our Solution
+# Solution
-Our custom tool aims to provide a flexible, open-source solution for secure data management that can be easily integrated into different database systems.
+This custom tool aims to provide a flexible, open-source solution for secure data management that can be easily integrated into different database systems.
 We focus on:

    Affordability: Accessible to a wider range of users, especially small businesses and individual developers.